 Estate Planning & Taxation

 Estate planning is multifaceted, encompassing property, business, contracts, tax, and many other areas of the law.
-It also serves a number of important purposes – it can help you avoid probate, minimize or eliminate estate taxes, and provide instructions on how to manage your affairs during your incapacity and settle matters after your death.
+It also serves a number of important purposes – it can help you avoid probate, minimize or eliminate estate taxes, and provide instructions on how to manage your affairs during your incapacity and settle matters and control your estate, even after your death.

 The estate planning and tax attorneys at Moskowitz, LLP can help you develop a new estate plan or work with you on modifications to an estate plan that is already in place:

 Basic estate planning